adarsh-niranjan/Company_Product_Performance/README.md

 Contains sql commands to create respective tables from *Sales.csv*, *Products.csv* and *Customers.csv* in **Source** folder.

 ### Query.sql:
-Contains the actual queries the results of which are stored in **Output** folder.
+Contains actual queries, the results of which are stored in **Output** folder.